michalis0/ML_dataiku/Day 2/README.md

 -----------------------------------
 ### **Step 2: Classification:**
 -----------------------------------
+Now, we will build a classification model.
 We will try to predict if an online user will click on an advertisement or not, based on various features.
 Such a predictive model is very important for websites.
 We should only show those advertisements for which have high-propensity to click on.
-We will build a predictive model just for one advertisement, but in reality you can imagine that we have many advertisements.
+We will build a predictive model just for one advertisement, but in reality you can imagine that we have models for many advertisements.

 - **a.** Create a new project by clicking on **"NEW PROJECT"** and call it **"Classification: Advertising dataset"**.
 Select the project.
 - **b.** To perform classification, download the dataset that we are going to use, that is accessible [here](https://github.com/michalis0/ML_dataiku/blob/main/Day%202/Datasets/Classification/1_advertising_training_set.csv) and import it in the project.